 I’ve never liked this, only because just because someone lives 20,000 miles away from me, instead of 4 blocks doesn’t make them any less of a friend.
 Doesn’t mean I don’t trust them the same as I trust the friend who lives in my town.
 People say other people don’t type how they talk but they do Skype how they talk.
 It’s really not that different.

 Time with the friends you live close to.

 I think it’s best not to bring up your online life as best you can.
 I mean unless you’re some YouTuber with a million subscribers, it just seems easier to not say anything.
 While it’s not hiding it, it’s not broadcasting it to people who don’t really need to know.

 The whole “e-dating” thing.

-Occasionally you’ll fall for someone you meet online, and though I wouldn’t say it’s a bad idea, as I have done it myself.
-Some of your friends may think differently, they might think it’s weird that you interact with people online.
+When you interact with people online, you might end up falling for them.
+It happens quite often, but this doesn’t mean everyone should have access to your private life or who you decide to share it with.
 So, when it comes time for the “Facebook Relationship Status”, you can say no. You can say, “I don’t want my family and friends here to find out and that should be understandable.

 Splitting your time.

 Sometimes, when you get caught up in good drama online or something, you might get stuck when you don’t want to go out with your friends and to be honest, that’s okay.
 But once it gets into a habit that you don’t see anyone anymore, it needs to change.